 Dystrophic Breast Calcification

-Radiographers commonly find breast calcifications on mammogram, and dystrophic calcification are a certain type of calcification.
+Radiographers commonly find breast calcifications on a mammogram, and dystrophic calcification is a certain type of calcification.

 These calcifications will often show up on a followup investigation and are generally a welcome sign.
 They are also quite common following breast trauma, including surgery.